frnmst/monthly-attendance-paper/README.md

 as well as the days of the week, which you can translate in your language.

-You can also edit the date formats in the following functions:
+You can also edit the date formats in the following script functions:

     get_full_string()
     print_day()